-Configure Zero Trust Network Access in Cloudflare for Teams · Cloudflare for Teams documentation

-Configure Zero Trust Network Access in Cloudflare for Teams
+Configure Zero Trust Network Access in Cloudflare Zero Trust

-In this tutorial we will cover how to configure a Zero Trust Private Network in Cloudflare for Teams by combining device enrollment rules, Cloudflare Tunnels, and identity-based network policies.
+In this tutorial we will cover how to configure a Zero Trust Private Network in Cloudflare Zero Trust by combining device enrollment rules, Cloudflare Tunnels, and identity-based network policies.

 🗺️ This tutorial covers how to:

-- Create device enrollment rules and connect a device to Teams
+- Create device enrollment rules and connect a device to Zero Trust

 - Connect your private network server to Cloudflare’s edge using Cloudflare Tunnels